m666m/okLetsgo/git_usage.md

 Shows incoming remote additions as additions; the double-dot includes changes committed to your local repository as deletions (since they are not yet pushed).

 For info on ".." vs "..." see as well as the excellent documentation at [git-scm revision selection: commit ranges Briefly] <https://git-scm.com/book/en/v2/Git-Tools-Revision-Selection#Commit-Ranges>, for the examples above, double-dot syntax shows all commits reachable from origin/master but not your working copy.
-Likewise, the triple-dot syntax shows all the commits reachable from either commit (implicit working copy, remote/origin) but not from both.git help diff
+Likewise, the triple-dot syntax shows all the commits reachable from either commit (implicit working copy, remote/origin) but not from both.

 例如